isuihko/selolaskuri/README.md

 25.-26.7.2018 : Form fields were reorganized and kerroin (factor) is not displayed any more.
 Also shows text when new player's calculation was used.
 Version now 2.0.0.7, 26.7.2018.

+1.8.2018 : More code organizing while creation Java version (with NetBeans and now there is updated jSelolaskuri).
+Mostly internal changes.
+If there are extra spaces in form's input fields, they are now removed and fields are updated.
+Version now 2.0.0.8, 1.8.2018.

 --

 There is also a Java version of this application but it is now too much behind of development of this C#/.NET/WinForms version.
 Will be updated as soon as this is ready.